-However, Sam Beigel, a member of the family that owns the company, told The Jewish Week that the baking facility is moving to Canarsie and he expects production to continue without pause.
+However, Sam Beigel a member of the family that owns the company, told The Jewish Week on Thursday evening that the baking facility is moving to Canarsie and he expects production to continue without pause.

 Smoked salmon also holds a unique place in Jewish Brooklyn’s history.
 In was a staple of the Jewish middle class in the early 20th century but has since become a high-priced delicacy.